Joylangat/Insurance/README.md

 Smoking area:
 Beneficiary residential areas in the United States include the Northeast, Southeast, Southwest, and Northwest. price:
 Individual treatment costs are billed by health insurance companies.
 Learning Outcomes:
- Exploratory data analysis  Practical statistics using Python  Hypothesis testing
+ Exploratory data analysis, Practical statistics using Python, Hypothesis testing

 the purpose:
 We want to dig deeper into this data and see if we can uncover any valuable insights.